petioptrv/ib-gateway-docker-gcp/README.md

-# Interactive Brokers Gateway Docker (Leaner!)
+# Interactive Brokers Gateway Docker for GCP

-This repo takes mvberg's work and optimises it for performance:
+This repo takes mvberg's work and optimises it for GCP (targeting an n1-standard-2 instance):

 * Ubuntu 19.04 (Default of 16.04 isn't docker optimised)
 * Changed to TWS Gateway stable (v972.1v)
-* Increased Java minimum RAM to 1GB, and reduced concurrent garbage collectors to 1
+* Increased Java maximum RAM to 6GB, and reduced concurrent garbage collectors to 1
 * Removed x11VNC server
 * Removed installers after they are no longer used
+* Adds Stackdriver logging